Experiential Education at Cool Shul

 What a Jewish Education at Cool Shul is:

-We guide our students to find their own answers and to discover their own connections to ancient words and customs so they can form very personal Jewish identities.
+We guide our students to find their own answers, discover their own connections and get creative with expressing ancient customs in new and modern ways so they can form very personal Jewish identities.

-At Cool Shul we paint, build, move, create, discuss, debate, touch, see and smell as we explore our spiritual and Jewish universe.
+At Cool Shul we paint, build, move, create, discuss, debate, touch, see and smell as we explore.
 No text books.

-Because we believe the environment in which children explore and reflect needs to be extremely safe with consistent messaging, our spiritual leader either leads or co-leads every class to ensure our non-judgmental flavor of Judaism is upheld.
+Because we believe the environment in which children explore and reflect needs to be extremely safe with consistent messaging, our community leader either leads or co-leads every class to ensure our non-judgmental, open-minded, creative presentation of Judaism is upheld.

 We understand that weekends are important for children to restore and prepare for their school week and that week days are very busy.
-This is why our Sunday class for children in grades 1-6 is only two Sundays per month.
-And we understand that sometimes children’s other interests can interrupt their time with us.
+We also understand that sometimes children’s other interests can interrupt their time with us.
 Judaism can’t be the reason they can’t play a sport or be in the school musical, so we are supportive if there are stretches of time when students have to miss all or part of class.

 We don’t have a curriculum written in stone.
 As the students offer ideas and as we see how they learn, the curriculum continually evolves